Stemmed/bad_people/README.md

 ##### All and all ItzAssassin's following is just Botted users or just blind people that believe every word he states. utterly a blind fool.

 ___

+##### » PlusOrange

+##### PlusOrange Has a history of stealing code and then lying about it.
+I was told by Zefly the owner of AdeptMC where PlusOrange previously developed for.

+##### As a basic perspective of the situation at hand he was being payed $40 of months for minimal work in which he barely ever did anything and was skidding his code which made sure that he did not keep his place at Adept.

+#####

+___
 #### Do you want to report someone to the Bad People list?
 Send Kyuzto a message via discord | Kye#7465
 ___